RACCHUS/LicensePlateDetector/README.md

 ## Features
 - Modular codebase: OCR engines, GUI, automation, utilities, and data models are separated for clarity and maintainability.
-- Tkinter-based GUI for user interaction and results display.
+- PyQt-based GUI for user interaction and results display (modularized in `gui/`).
 - Multiple OCR engine support (Tesseract, EasyOCR, PaddleOCR, and more planned).
 - Utilities for image preprocessing, plate cleaning, and consensus logic.
 - Automation for screen capture and text field interaction.